Optical and Photonic Solutions Blog

-Modeling Specialized Optical Properties Using LightTools UDOPs
+Modeling Optical Properties Using LightTools UDOPs

 In LightTools, a User Defined Optical Property (UDOP) can be created to model specialized optical surface properties that are not included in the standard selection of optical properties.
 The optical properties defined by a UDOP can be used to model actual physical effects such as birefringence, diffraction gratings, scattering, polarization, and patterned surfaces.
 A UDOP can also be used to effect non-physical functions such as beam replication, displacement and re-aiming, or to define customized receiver elements.